aoide-org/aoide-rs/doc/adr/0002-use-milliseconds-for-encoding-audio-positions-and-durations.md

 digital audio streams to avoid dependencies on the actual encoding (sample rate, number of channels) of the data.

-Values will be encoded as floating-point numbers with millisecond precision.
+Values will be encoded as floating-point numbers using milliseconds as the unit.

 ## Consequences

-A common representation for positions and durations are seconds as a floating-point number.
+Seconds as a floating-point number are a commonly used for positions and durations.
 When importing or exporting data one has to convert between seconds and milliseconds by multiplying/dividing by 1000.

-For an internal floating point representation the actual unit doesn't really matter, not considering slight rounding errors caused by binary vs. decimal floating-point encoding.
-If the number of decimal places is fixed in the textual representation then the integer part of the millisecond value still provides a decent precision that might be sufficient for many use case.
+Since the internal representation uses floating-point the actual unit doesn't really matter, not considering slight rounding errors caused by binary vs. decimal floating-point encoding.
+But if the number of decimal places of the textual representation is limited or fixed then using milliseconds provides a higher precision.

 Using integers with millisecond precision (e.g. for track durations) will improve the readability in JSON and is more compact.
+Floating-point numbers in JSON do not require a decimal point.